rlvoyer/rlvoyer.github.io/content/open_data_and_search_relevance.md

 [Microsoft's Human Relevance System](http://searchengineland.com/bing-search-quality-rating-guidelines-130592) and
 [Google's Quality Rater program](http://marketingland.com/an-inside-look-at-what-googles-search-quality-raters-do-3969) are asked to do.

 In the case of Microsoft and Google, the people hired to make these relevance judgments are trained.
+Certainly, part of the motivation for this is that Google and Microsoft's instructions are much more complex, so as to take a lot more into account in their task.
+Thus, the need for a skilled workforce.
 In contrast, there are a few companies that offer crowdsourcing services like
 [Amazon Mechanical Turk](https://www.mturk.com/mturk/welcome) and [CrowdFlower](http://www.crowdflower.com/) consisting of untrained workers, which is typically much more cost effective than training and managing your own team of annotators.
-The level of training required is very much task-dependent.
+One key observation is that the level of training required is very much task-dependent.
-For Socrata, the task of assigning relevance judgments as we have framed it, while somewhat subjective and occasionally nuanced, is relatively straightforward, and thus, a workforce of untrained workers is sufficient.
+For Socrata, the task of assigning relevance judgments as we have framed it, while somewhat subjective and occasionally nuanced, is relatively straightforward, and thus, a workforce of untrained workers is sufficient (for now).
 We track the quality of the annotations that we collect by comparing crowdsourced judgments on a sample of data to corresponding judgments assigned by in-house experts.